Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Introduction

 \section{Introduction}

 Anomaly detection (AD) refers to the problem of finding patterns in data that do not conform to expected behavior.
-AD is extensively used in various applications, such as intrusion detection for cybersecurity \citep{ambusaidi2016building, li2017intrusion, alhajjar2021adversarial}, fraud detection \citep{dorronsoro1997neural, zheng2019one}, and disease detection \citep{iakovidis2018detecting, lu2018anomaly}.
-Detecting anomalies or outliers in data has been studied in the statistics community as early as the 19th century \citep{edgeworth1887xli}.
+The problem of detecting anomalies or outliers in data has been studied in statistics as early as the 19th century \citep{edgeworth1887xli}, and has become increasingly important in modern data-driven applications.
+AD is extensively applied in various domains, such as intrusion detection for cybersecurity \citep{ambusaidi2016building, li2017intrusion, alhajjar2021adversarial}, fraud detection \citep{dorronsoro1997neural, zheng2019one}, disease detection \citep{iakovidis2018detecting, lu2018anomaly}, earthquake detection \citep{perol2018convolutional, seo2024unsupervised}, and even AI safety for large language models (LLMs) \citep{zhu2024llms,zhang2024logicode}.

-In general, AD methods can be categorized into supervised and unsupervised approaches.
-A supervised approach learns a classification rule using a labeled training sample consisting of labeled normal and anomalous data points.
-The main challenge lies in generalizing to unknown anomalies and avoiding overfitting to the known labeled anomalies, especially if the problem is set up like a conventional binary classification problem.
-On the other hand, if only normal/benign data is available during training, then unsupervised AD is used to establish a normal profile from the normal data.
-In this work, we study the unsupervised AD problem.
-We focus on a common heuristic in unsupervised AD by artificially generating a new set of data and assigning them as anomalies, which we refer to as ``synthetic anomalies''.

-Notably, \citet{steinwart2005classification} formulate the AD problem as a binary classification problem of ``normal'' vs. ``anomaly''.
-By transforming the AD problem into a classification task, they were able to establish the universal consistency of the excess risk (i.e., excess misclassification error) for support vector machines (SVMs).
+In cybersecurity, intrusion detection systems (IDS) play a crucial role in identifying unauthorized access, malware, and other malicious activities.
+Supervised anomaly detection methods attempt to learn classification rules from labeled datasets that contain both normal and attack samples \citep{laskov2005learning, ring2019survey}.
+However, these methods face significant limitations because of their heavy reliance on large, high-quality labeled data.
+Collecting and annotating such datasets is often expensive, labor-intensive, and time-consuming \citep{chandola2009anomaly}.

+One of the most pressing challenges in modern cybersecurity is defending against ``zero-day attacks"\footnote{A zero-day attack refers to a cyber attack that exploits a software vulnerability before the security community is aware of it, and before a patch or fix is available.
+The name "zero-day" comes from the fact that the defenders have had zero days to prepare for it because it was previously unknown.}, which refer to new, previously unseen cyber attacks that intentionally deviate from known patterns to evade detection.
+These attacks are specifically designed to bypass IDS trained on historical data.
+Thus, as cyber attacks continually evolve, previously collected labeled data can quickly become outdated, limiting the ability of supervised models to detect previously unseen threats.

+Unsupervised anomaly detection provides a promising alternative by learning models of normal behavior from only normal data and identifying deviations as potential anomalies \citep{chandola2009anomaly, ahmed2016survey}.
+This is particularly valuable for detecting zero-day attacks, where malicious behavior may not resemble any previously observed attack patterns \citep{kim2014novel}.
+Moreover, collecting normal network traffic data is generally much easier and such data are typically readily available, making the unsupervised approach both practical and scalable.
+In unsupervised AD, the learning process focuses on characterizing the distribution of normal data and identifying rare and unexpected deviations.